I'm Every Woman: Critical reception

-AllMusic editor Stephen Thomas Erlewine praised the song, stating that it's a "first-rate" urban pop song "that skillfully capture[s] Houston at her best."
-Larry Flick from Billboard wrote, "Utilizing the original version's instantly recognizable vocal arrangement, Houston belts with unbridled confidence and power."
-Randy Clark from Cashbox called it a "dance-inspired tune", noting "its discotheque feel and obvious dance floor appeal".
-He added, "Although Whitney is the strongest aspect of this song, the combination of her voice and the house jam should launch this track high onto various charts and playlists alike."
-A reviewer on CD Universe said the singer "continues to mine her rich vein of ornate balladry and pop-flavored dance workouts on the Ashford & Simpson original".

-Also Entertainment Weekly's Amy Linden praised the cover, adding, "Just as triumphant is her tackling of Chaka Khan's signature tune, "I'm Every Woman".
-To take on another diva's material requires the female equivalent of cojones, and Houston (wisely) doesn't muck around with the original's overall tone or arrangement.
+AllMusic editor Stephen Thomas Erlewine praised Houston's cover version of "I'm Every Woman", stating that it's a "first-rate" urban pop song "that skillfully capture[s] Houston at her best."
+Upon the release, Larry Flick from Billboard magazine wrote, "Utilizing the original version's instantly recognizable vocal arrangement, Houston belts with unbridled confidence and power."
+Randy Clark from Cash Box named it a "dance-inspired tune", noting its "discotheque feel and obvious dance floor appeal.
+Although Whitney is the strongest aspect of this song, the combination of her voice and the house jam should launch this track high onto various charts and playlists alike."
+Entertainment Weekly's Amy Linden praised the cover as "triumphant".
+She explained, "To take on another diva's material requires the female equivalent of cojones, and Houston (wisely) doesn't muck around with the original's overall tone or arrangement.
 But she sure does it justice, even adding a sly Chaka shout-out as the cut fades."

-Alan Jones from Music Week felt that the singer "does her best to xerox the performance of Chaka Khan."
-Stephen Holden of The New York Times wrote, "Though not as exuberantly sexy as the original, her version of Chaka Khan's 1978 hit, "I'm Every Woman", is a respectable imitation."
-A writer from Rolling Stone called the rendition an overwrought remake and added that Whitney undermined her soul roots.
-USA Today complimented the song, "She adds surprises: Chaka Khan's "I'm Every Woman" becomes sweaty house music."
+Alan Jones from Music Week felt the singer "does her best to xerox the performance of Chaka Khan."
+Nancy Culp from NME said her "Whitney-ed version" is "well over the top and she carries it decently, but lacks the real soul to give it punch."
+Stephen Holden of The New York Times wrote, "Though not as exuberantly sexy as the original, her version [...] is a respectable imitation."
+A writer from Rolling Stone called it an overwrought remake and added that Whitney undermined her soul roots.
+USA Today complimented the song, "She adds surprises: Chaka Khan's 'I'm Every Woman' becomes sweaty house music."

 Music video

 The accompanying music video for "I'm Every Woman" was directed by Randee St. Nicholas, and features a very pregnant Houston performing the song, while scenes from The Bodyguard are intercut into the clip.
-The video also features cameo appearances by Houston's mother Cissy Houston as well as by Chaka Khan, Valerie Simpson, Martha Wash and labelmate TLC.
-The song won Houston a NAACP Image Award for Outstanding Music Video, and received a Grammy Award nomination in 1994 for Best Female R&B Vocal Performance.
+In addition to Houston's mother Cissy Houston, the video also features cameo appearances by Chaka Khan, Valerie Simpson, Martha Wash and labelmate TLC.
+The video was later made available on Houston's official YouTube channel in 2009 and had generated more than 101 million views as of September 2025.

+Accolades

+The song was nominated for the Grammy Award for Best Female R&B Vocal Performance at the 36th Annual Grammy Awards in 1994, losing out to Toni Braxton's "Another Sad Love Song" while the video won the NAACP Image Award for Outstanding Music Video that same year.
+In its list of the "250 Best Songs of the 1990s", Pitchfork ranked Houston's version at number 211.